-LAW1025 Criminal Law

-Gain knowledge of the legal elements of criminal liability, major criminal offences, and general defences, with the ability to apply the law to particular cases.
+SAMPLE PATHWAY

+Semester Two: Spring

+Level 2

 CRM2006 Crime and the Media

 Consider questions such as; is the media a cause of crime?
 Does media depiction simply reflect public interests and attitudes, or help to shape them?
 Does media representation of 'crime' and 'criminals' impact penal and social policies?

++

+Level 3

 LAW3056 Contemporary Issues in British and Irish Human Rights

 Explore issues that raise important and difficult questions in the UK and/or Ireland concerning the extent to which certain claims should be legally protected as human rights claims, considering issues such as prevention of terrorism and the right to freedom of expression.

++

+Level 3

+LAW3066 Criminology: Theory and Practice

+This course offers an introduction to some of the key issues and controversies surrounding the study of crime from a social scientific perspective.
+Crime will be understood as a legal and social construct rather than as an unchallengeable fact, seeking to develop your interdisciplinary skills and to discover the social nature of legal regulation and the role of criminology in understanding and resolving conflict.

 ENGLISH STUDIES

 English Literature at Queen's enjoys both rich heritage and international acclaim.
-Ranked in the top 100 English departments worldwide (QS World University Rankings 2019), English at Queen's is esteemed for its dynamic and lively culture of critical and creative activity.
+Ranked in the top 150 English departments worldwide (QS World University Rankings 2023), English at Queen's is esteemed for its dynamic and lively culture of critical and creative activity.

 Renowned for hosting the 1960s' 'Belfast Group', a collective of writers which included poets Seamus Heaney, Michael Longley as well as playwright Stewart Parker and novelist Bernard MacLaverty, the department has refused to rest on its creative laurels.
 In the 1970s the University fostered the three very distinctive voices of the poets Ciarán Carson, Paul Muldoon and Medbh McGuckian.
 Today, the Seamus Heaney Centre is one of the leading centres for creative writing in Britain and Ireland, with a staff comprised of leading poets, screenwriters, and novelists.

 Students coming to study English at Queen's can select classes from a wide range of our most popular undergraduate offerings taught by our award-winning staff and visiting scholars.
 Our poetry modules whether Anglo-Saxon England, contemporary Ireland or the United States complement other popular options on the Irish Gothic, Contemporary Irish and Scottish Fiction, Women's Writing and a full range of modules on English Language and linguistic study.

+SAMPLE PATHWAY

+Semester One: Fall

+Level 1

 ENG1008 Adventures in the History of Ideas

 An introduction to a range of social, historical, philosophical and moral concepts that have been central to the historical emergence and current predicaments of Western culture.

++

+Level 2

 ENG2093 Creative Writing (Prose)

 Based on your own written work, the course will look in depth at practical aspects of fiction writing - characterisation, plot construction - and at the evolution of the main prose forms and genres.

++

+Level 3

 ENH3008 Contemporary US Crime Fiction

 Examine contemporary U.S. crime fiction since the late 1960s, looking at 'policing the city,' state violence and public corruption and an examination of the limitations of state power and the international reach of some crime fiction.

-BUSINESS AND MANAGEMENT

-Queen's Management School is one of the top business schools in the UK and Ireland and prides itself on offering a world-class range of undergraduate and postgraduate programmes.
+BUSINESS AND MANAGEMENT Queen's Business School is one of the top business schools in the UK and Ireland and prides itself on offering a world-class range of undergraduate and postgraduate programmes.
 The School is a vibrant place of learning for students as it is home to the FinTru Trading Room, the Chief Executives Club for Northern Ireland and the William J Clinton Leadership Institute.